gosiamigdal/session_lesson-/README.md

     author_id - int (refers to users.id)
     created_at - datetime
     content - text

+You'll add some functionality to model.py to connect to this database.
+If you need a refresher, visit the [sql lesson](http://github.com/chriszf/sql_lesson) or your own implementation, and go ahead and copy the connection code over from _that_ mode.py.

 You're going to build a 'wall' (think of a site you know, it rhymes with...
 Oh, I don't know.
 Space cook.), which will require the following handlers: